ufist/fuzzbuff/README.md

 Simple script I made that I use to find buffer overflows, little messy but it works Feel free to modify it to your liking

+Disclaimer: dont use this illegally only in safe virtual enviroments!
+Happy hunting

 ## Usage

 ```bash